Request pest control from your landlord | Request Letter Templates | Roost

 Roost Tip!
 Some states allow landlords to charge the cost of extermination to tenants who willfully or recklessly cause an infestation, or who fail to report an infestation in a timely manner.
 So do your best to cooperate and make sure to document your interactions with your landlord.

-Request pest control sample email to landlord
+Request pest control sample email to landlord or property manager

 Sincerely,